10Dozen/dzn_civen/README.md

 <br><tt>[.7,.1,.1]</tt> - *fuel*, *locked chance* and *damage* limits (for damage - 0 means no damage, 1 - destroyed)

 ##### Traffic
-Traffic will created for each location - from location to all other locations.
+Traffic will be created for each location - from location to all other locations.
 After vehicle reaches position of location object and there is no players near - vehicle and crew will be deleted and new traffic vehicle will be spawned instead.
 If vehicle stucked or cannot move anymore - it will be deleted too.
 <br>Next **options** are available:
 <br><tt>dzn_civen_allowTraffic</tt> - <tt>true</tt> to enable traffic between location, <tt>false</tt> to disable
 <br><tt>dzn_civen_trafficPerLocation</tt> - **quantity** of vehicles from each location (how many vehicles will move from each location to others)
-<br><tt>dzn_civen_trafficVehicleType</tt> - array of vehicle template names (for each vehicle will be chosen random classname from template from given templates)
+<br><tt>dzn_civen_trafficVehicleType</tt> - array of vehicle template names (for each vehicle will be chosen *random classname* from *random template* from given templates)